AviatrixSystems/Docs/HowTos/Docker_Swarm.rst

 as using Aviatrix encrypted peering), a swarm cluster can span across multiple VPCs and to Azure and Google.

-For a reference design on how to use Aviatrix OpenVPN capability to remotely access containers in a swarm cluster in the same manner as accessing instances from your laptop, for example, being able to use “curl” to a container running a web service, check out `this
+For a reference design on how to use Aviatrix OpenVPN® capability to remotely access containers in a swarm cluster in the same manner as accessing instances from your laptop, for example, being able to use “curl” to a container running a web service, check out `this